-Ps Jeff Crippen’s review of Verbal & Emotional Abuse: Victory Over Verbal and Emotional Abuse, a booklet by June Hunt.
+Ps Jeff Crippen’s review of Verbal & Emotional Abuse: Victory Over Verbal and Emotional Abuse [Internet Archive link]1, a booklet by June Hunt.

 Why is this book so bad and even harmful to abuse victims?

 When things are peaceful between the two of you, ask him, “If we could have a better marriage relationship with each other, would you want it?”
-WHEN HE RESPONDS AFFIRMATIVELY” [caps are mine so you don’t miss that phrase] …say, “I want that too.
+When he responds affirmatively [Emphasis added mine, so you don’t miss that phrase.] say, “I want that too.
 But sometimes we get into verbal battles that are not the best for us or for the kids.
 So I’ve decided just to step out of the room when that happens in the future and then come back later.
 I’m going to do this because spoken words cannot be taken back any more than toothpaste that has been squeezed out can be put back into the tube.” (pp 70-71).